russhustle/leetpattern/docs/string_kmp.md

 ## 686. Repeated String Match

+- Find the minimum number of times a string must be repeated to make another string a substring of it.

 ```python
 --8<-- "0686_repeated_string_match.py"
 ```

 ## 1392.
 Longest Happy Prefix

+- Find the longest prefix that is also a suffix.

 ```python
 --8<-- "1392_longest_happy_prefix.py"
 ```

 ## 214. Shortest Palindrome

+- Find the shortest palindrome that can be constructed by adding characters to the beginning of a string.

 ```python
 --8<-- "0214_shortest_palindrome.py"